Naigel56/easyHTML5/README.md

 ### History

-It all started back in 2012 while writing [my master's thesis](https://www.politesi.polimi.it/handle/10589/67181) at [Politecnico di Milano](https://www.polimi.it/).
+It all started back in 2012 while I was writing [my master's thesis](https://www.politesi.polimi.it/handle/10589/67181) at [Politecnico di Milano](https://www.polimi.it/).
 It was clear that web applications were going to be more and more widespread, thus replacing a number of desktop applications.
 The idea of this project was to demonstrate the possibility of using an easy pure Javascript representation of model objects, delegating to a library the responsibility to handle both data consistency and data visualization.

 ### Today

-Nowadays we see a lots of client-side frameworks able to maintain data consistency, like Angular and React.
+Nowadays we see lots of client-side frameworks able to maintain data consistency, like Angular and React.
 They let developers implement the View in a flexible way, something that easyHTML5 allows only partially.
 This could be considered a severe limitation by today's standards.

 ### Developments

 Back in 2012, it made sense to try to expand this library.
 The idea was to make it more flexible by taking an approach similar to [Knockout](http://knockoutjs.com/)'s data binding.
-After this step, we wanted to add a comprehensive documentation and a rich sets of examples, hoping to involve the opensource community and obtain some feedback.
+After this step, we wanted to add a comprehensive documentation and a rich set of examples, hoping to involve the open source community and obtain some feedback.

 ### Resources